 Course Title Credits Grade/Sem

-BIOM 250 Microbiology for HIth Sci wLab 4
+BIOM 250 Microbiology for Hlth Sci wLab 4

-HTH 140 Pharmacology for HC Providers 2

 AHMS 144 Medical Terminology 3

 Prior to admission to the RT program, students must have completed high school chemistry with a grade of B or above within the past five (5) years and demonstrate computer literacy.
 (Students without high school courses should consult the RT Program Director about the appropriate college coursework to meet this requirement.)